agersant/crystal/MAINTENANCE.md

 # Making a release

-- Update CHANGELOG.md, commit and push
+- Update `CHANGELOG.md`, commit and push
-- On Github, navigate to the Make Release workflow: https://github.com/agersant/crystal/actions/workflows/release.yml
+- On Github, navigate to the `Make Release` workflow: https://github.com/agersant/crystal/actions/workflows/release.yml
-- Click on Run Workflow and type in the user-facing version number.
-Click `Run workflow`.
+- Click on the `Run workflow` dropdown and type in the user-facing version number.
+Click the `Run workflow` button.
 - After the workflow completes, promote the release from draft to published.

 # Updating LÖVE version